 Remove the skillet from the heat.
 Divide half the shrimp mixture among the tortillas.
 Roll the tortillas around the filling and place seam-side down into a 13x9x2-inch baking dish.
 Spoon the remaining shrimp mixture over the filled tortillas.
 Sprinkle with the remaining 1/2 cup red pepper and the Monterey Jack cheese.

-Bake for 30 minutes or until the enchiladas are hot and bubbling.
+Bake for 30 minutes or until the enchiladas are hot.

 Always looking for the perfect easy recipe.
 This was good, but will try something else next time.
 The quest continues...